saltstack-formulas/ntp-formula/README.rst

 ``ntp.local_server``
 --------------------

-This forumula uses pillar data to determine if the server is an internal NTP server or a local server that syncs to the internal NTP server and will write the ntp.conf file accordingly.
+This formula uses pillar data to determine if the server is an internal NTP server or a local server that syncs to the internal NTP server and will write the ntp.conf file accordingly.